Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Discussion

-We also examine the flux ratio between the two members (Figure~\ref{fluxratio}), which remains nearly constant within the uncertainties, providing additional evidence for a lensing interpretation.

 Although the separation of this system is $8.98\arcsec$, which is larger than the typical separations ($\lesssim4\arcsec$) known for galaxy-scale lensed quasars, a single massive galaxy can produce image separations up to $\sim10.1\arcsec$ \citep{Stern2021ApJ}.
 Therefore, J0023+0417 remains a potential lensed system.
-As part of our ongoing work, we are carrying out spectroscopic observations to determine the redshift of the central red source and confirm its nature as a foreground lensing galaxy.
-In parallel, we are constructing detailed lens mass models to test whether the observed configuration can be reproduced by a single-galaxy lens potential.
+As part of our ongoing work, we are carrying out spectroscopic observations to determine the redshift of the central red source and confirm its nature.
+After obtaining the spectra, we will perform lens mass modeling to better constrain the mass distribution and overall properties of the lens system.